Volunteer at the Wildlife Center

 Due to the high volume of volunteer applicants we receive each year and the costs associated with paper applications, we are no longer able to process paper applications.
 The most cost-effective way for us to communicate with volunteer applicants and our current volunteers is with online services and email.
 For this reason, we have moved our application process online along with all of our volunteer scheduling.

-Using email and online scheduling saves money on postage and printing costs, and helps to keep our program viable and efficient.
+Using email and online scheduling saves money on postage and printing costs and helps to keep our program viable and efficient.
 Plus, the vast majority of communications between WHS and our volunteers is done via email.
-For this reason, we require that all volunteers have online access and a current email address
+For this reason, we require that all volunteers have online access and a current email address.
+If you do not have reliable access to a computer, please contact email@example.com or 414-ANIMALS to discuss alternative options.

 Can I be a part of the volunteer program if I have a criminal background?